TecCoder/Twitter-APP-Social-Mining/README.md

 ![topicmodel2](/images/topicmodel2.PNG)

-Beta represent the likelyhood of belonging to that topic, therefore words with the highest probabily are showed.
+Beta represent the likelyhood of belonging to that topic, therefore words with the highest probabilities are showed.

 ## About the Author
 David Álvaro Martínez : Electronic Engineer, data science and information technology enthusiastic.
 [Linkedin](linkedin.com/in/david-álvaro-martínez-68667b127)